Winter Weather Update

-Select a campus location below to watch a video tour.
+Select a campus location below to open a pop-up window and watch a video tour.

 Built in 1967, the Architecture & Design Center (A&D Center) has transformed from the University's first library into the home of our distinguished College of Architecture and the Built Environment.
 All junior, senior and fifth-year architecture and interior design majors have individual studio space here and are given after-house access to the building.
 The A&D Center also houses faculty and administrative offices.